zrparsons/learning-agentic-development-stock-app/README.md

 The frontend is configured to proxy API requests to `http://localhost:8080` via Vite's proxy settings in `vite.config.ts`.

+## Database Seeding

+The test data includes:
+- **3 test users** with realistic profiles
+- **20 sample products** across categories (Electronics, Office Supplies, Audio, Smart Home, Gaming)
+- Products with varying stock levels (including out-of-stock items)
+- Realistic timestamps and audit trails

+See `backend/src/main/resources/db/seed/README.md` for detailed information about the test data.

 ## Notes

 - The JWT secret in `application.conf` should be changed in production
 - Database credentials in `docker-compose.yml` should be changed for production
-- The application creates database tables automatically on first run
+- The application creates database tables automatically on first run using Flyway migrations
+- Test data can be loaded at any time using the seed scripts